Planning for the Unpredictable: Stabilizing Clinical Data Abstraction Under Pressure

 How a major health system moved from three days behind to two weeks ahead of go-live.

 When real-world volumes surged, tech dependencies faltered, and staffing shifted mid-project, one Southeast health system turned to e4health to protect clinical readiness ahead of an Epic go-live.
-In just four weeks, the abstraction program was rebuilt and re-scoped, ultimately processing more than 15,000+ records and stabilizing performance ahead of schedule.
+In just four weeks, the Clinical Data Abstraction program was rebuilt and re-scoped, ultimately processing more than 15,000+ records and stabilizing performance ahead of schedule.

 What happens when Clinical Data Abstraction plans meet real-world turbulence?